ndau/commands/deploy/readme.md

 ## caveat

 Since the `deps` image sticks around, there are commits in that image that contain a copy of our `machine_user_key`.
 Care must be taken to not expose this key.
 This is prevented by two measures 1) never uploading the `deps` image anywhere and 2) never copying the key out of the container to another container.
 The image itself is always built where it is used.
-It is no more exposed than the key file sitting on your machine and `docker rmi ndau-deps` removes it entirely.
+It is no more exposed than the key file sitting on your machine and `docker rmi deps` removes it entirely.

 ## VSCode file associations